UPDATE 3/21/22: PayPal just announced the PayPal Key program will be going away in late April 2022. It was fun while it lasted...

 5x categories cap out at $1500 per card, and after that amount, you will only receive

 1x back.
-In this case, I recommend using the Chase Freedom Unlimited card, which earns
+In this case, I recommend using the Chase Freedom Unlimited card for the remainder of the payment, which earns

 1.5x points with no cap, so you can still make a healthy profit from money you're going to spend anyways.